Here is the List of Top 10 Banned Racing Cars

 5. Group B Rally Cars

 Group B was a set of regulations introduced in 1982 for competition vehicles in sportscar racing and rallying regulated by the FIA.
 The Group B regulations fostered some of the fastest, most powerful, and most sophisticated rally cars ever built and are commonly referred to as the golden era of rallying.
 However, a series of major accidents, some of them fatal, were blamed on their outright speed and lack of crowd control at events.
 The FIA, which oversees rally racing, decided that the entire Group B class was simply too dangerous and shut it down.

 4. Williams FW14B

-The Williams FW14 was a Formula One car designed by Adrian Newey, used by the Williams team during the 1991 and 1992 Formula One seasons.
+The Williams FW14 was a Formula One car designed by Adrian Newey, used by the Williams team during the 1991 and 1992 Formula One season.
 The Williams FW14B used a hydraulic system to adjust the suspension of each of the four tires.
 That allowed the car to hunker down for more grip in the corners and to rise up slightly for less drag and more speed on the straightaways.
-The FW14B was the dominant car and Mansell wrapped up the 1992 Drivers’ Championship with a then record 9 wins in a season.
-Then FIA, banned active suspensions on the grounds.
+The FW14B was the dominant car and Mansell wrapped up the 1992 Drivers’ Championship with a then-record 9 wins in a season.
+Then FIA banned active suspensions on the grounds.

 3. The Tyrrell 025